 Borobudur Buddha Statues

 The Borobudur temple in Java, Indonesia contains hundreds of meticulously created Buddhist statues in various states of repair.

 The first few levels of the Borobudur temple monument are encased with balustrades that house Buddha statues displaying various mudras, seated in the cross-legged, lotus position.
 As higher levels are reached, the balustrades give way to the first level of Rhombus pierced stupas, containing Buddha statues.
 These are followed by square holed stupas, also containing Buddhas.
 Finally, the ultimate stupa is reached, which is at the apex of the temple.

-Sadly, many of the more than five hundred orginal buddhas have been looted and damaged.
-Forty three are completely missing and around 300 are headless, with heads being displayed in museums in London and Amsterdam.
+Sadly, many of the more than five hundred original buddhas have been looted and damaged.
+Forty-three are completely missing and around 300 are headless, with heads being displayed in museums in London and Amsterdam.